Are plastic contact lens actually bad for the planet?

 Now it’s right on our doorsteps.
 To the point leading climate scientists around the world have signed an agreement warning of “untold suffering due to the climate crisis” and suggesting that “to secure a sustainable future, we must change how we live.”

-It sounds clear and simple enough.
+It sounds straightforward enough.
 Ditch the gasoline-powered car for at least a hybrid and step the recycling up a notch.

 Some of these little unknown daily planet killers include using face wash products that contain plastic exfoliating micro-beads, which pass through sewage filters and damage the gills of fish, wasting energy by leaving the TV and computer and your eight devices on or charging for twelve hours a day.

-Along with this endless list is another habit that many people are quick to overlook.
-Particularly as it is something only people with poor eyesight do.
+Along with this endless list is another habit that many people are quick to overlook, mainly as it is something only people with poor eyesight do.

-As new research is showing, contact lenses seem to be one of these undercover polluters of the natural world.
-Around 150 million people around the world wear contact lenses, not just for vision, but for everything for beauty and Halloween purposes to sport and therapeutic reasons.
-And so although they’re small, and they’re the ultimate in rentable, convenient vision, they may also be a big source of inadvertent pollution to the environment.
+As new research shows, contact lenses seem to be one of these undercover polluters of the natural world.
+Around 150 million people worldwide wear contact lenses, not just for vision, but for everything from beauty and Halloween purposes to sport and therapeutic reasons.
+And so, although they’re small, and they’re the ultimate in rentable, convenient vision, they may also be a significant source of inadvertent pollution to the environment.